 In Spanish we use verbal structures (also known as verbal periphrasis) which are formed by:

-A conjugated auxiliary verb + an infinitive/a gerund/a participle
+A conjugated auxiliary verb + an infinitive/a present participle/a past participle

 Sometimes these structures have a preposition, a conjunction or a group of words working as connectives after the auxiliary verb and they form part of the whole structure so they cannot be omitted or they won't make sense, or it will change the meaning.